 Personally, I am excited by alternative implementations of R language, which aim to improve performance.
 One of them is Oracle FastR based on GraalVM, and another is JVM-based Renjin.
 Currently, they are still evolving, but I believe their time will come soon.

 Many people ask us what the effective options are for serving a Shiny app, especially for a large number of users.
 The industry standard tool for enterprises are R Studio products.
-You can go either with RStudio Shiny Server Pro and it costs $9,995/year for 20 concurrent users or R Studio Connect for $14,995/year.
+You can go either with RStudio Shiny Server Pro and it costs $11,950/year for 20 concurrent users or R Studio Connect for $14,995/year.
 Both of them are mature, powerful solutions, which we often recommend to our clients where R Studio Connect is our first choice due to easy setup and push-button deployment.